dcunited001/dcunited001.github.io/_posts/2017-10-08-meditation-conceptual-designation-and-monadic-metaphysics.md

 makes that state of consciousness appreciably distinct.
 That is, some of us may *never* experience these altered flows of consciousness.

+###

+- meditate in a centrifuge @ like 1.5G

-Moreover, transhumanism and brain-computer interfaces may permanently divorce humanity from some preexisting spiritual internet connection, which is why I will never modify my brain in that way.
+Moreover, transhumanism and brain-computer interfaces (BCI) may permanently divorce humanity from some preexisting spiritual internet connection, which is why I will never modify my brain in that way.
 I've maintained that view for years now, since transhumanism represents the technological embodiment of the left-hand path.
+Any crude BCI will certainly distort behavior of circuits and regions, eventually physically deforming them.
+Without massive structural changes, it's not clear that the brain can actually extend the mind's capacity to process significantly more information that it already does.

 ### (With more skill, can one maintain meditative states of mind with more sensory input?)

 Meditative practices encourage the development of these altered modes of consciousness.
 They are relaxing.
 It feels good.
 Furthermore, these states of mind may provide an experiential basis for metaphysical understanding.

-(transition into discussing different modes/combinations of sensory input w/ conceptual designation)
+I have always wondered whether it's possible to develop meditative skills to maintain a state of mind like this while 'lucid' or at least with the eyes open.
+A neurological understanding of how these states arise in your mind implies that changing the categories of sensory stimulation may also change subjective and objective aspects of these states.

+Sensory stimuli easily trigger conceptual designation, which is partly why most of us learn to meditate in a relaxed state with their eyes closed.
+The diminished degree of input means the mind is less likely to become attached to sensory experience.
+Visual stimuli in particular provoke this conceptual designation: have you ever tried to look at written words without reading them or allowing those well-worn subconscious pathways to activate at all?
+Even if the language is unfamiliar, the mind begins layering information onto your experience the moment it enters your visual field.
+When meditating, the goal is to turn all of that off, almost impossible with visual stimulation, since your mind is preprocessing and caching data, layering in conceptually designated information.

 Non-conceptual awareness or diminished conceptual designation means that you might hear a sound, but your focus does not drift towards attending to it.
-Your mind does not try to label thoughts or sensory input, even if you experience distracting sensory stimuli.
+Your mind does not try to label thoughts or sensory input, even when you experience distracting sensory stimuli.

 You are encouraged to deal with thoughts that arise as they arise, but to avoid dwelling on them.

-(The impact that sensory simuli can have) is at least partly why most learn to meditate in a relaxed state with their eyes closed.
-The diminished degree of input means the mind is less likely to become attached to sensory experience.

-- meditate in a centrifuge @ like 1.5G

-- I have always wondered whether it's possible to develop meditative skills to maintain a state of mind like this while 'lucid' or at least with the eyes open.

-  - What would my experience be like? language must require conceptual designation.
-I assume that almost all structured thought would as well.

-      - it is very interesting to observe how visual stimuli provoke conceptual designation. i.e. triggering this state of mind while you are visually stimulated by a beach and waves in the ocean would be easier than while staring at posters with lots of text or recognizable imagery
-        - this is because your cognitive and subconscious processes are reading in and processing these stimuli. even if you aren't trying to think about what you are seeing, your mind is preprocessing and caching data, layering in conceptually designated information
+Apparently zazen meditation should be performed with the eyes half-open.
+I've tried it a few times.
+It's difficult.
+If you train yourself to do this with zazen, then perhaps it alters how you experience fleeting "third eye" visual phenomena.

       - so, what would it mean to operate in a quasi-lucid state of consciousness where most of these processes are diminished?
         - is this similar to the state of mind i feel when i play piano, either memorized or improvised? is it similar to what i feel when i'm dancing and i'm hyperfocused, yet not focused at all?

       - when i'm engaging in these activities, i feel varying degrees of constraint/structure on my cognitive processes. when i'm not trying to structure what i'm doing and i don't need to think about it, that's when i perform the best. but my mind begins to wander or will simply fade into the background.

-Apparently zazen meditation should be performed with the eyes half-open.
-I've tried it a few times.
-It's difficult.
-If you train yourself to do this with zazen, then the meditative experiences might lead to more "non-visual" meditative experiences.
-Here, visual experiences refer to the fleeting visual and other imagery that I've experienced with meditation once I seem to break through.
+- if activating meditative states of mind while lucid
+  - What would my experience be like? language must require conceptual designation.
+I assume that almost all structured thought would as well.

 ### How does this correlate to monadic metaphysics?